vacary/docker/README.md

 ## Introduction

-We currently offer 3 versions:
+We currently offer three images:

-* `stable`: This is recommended for most users.
+* `stable`: This image provides the more recent release of FEniCS and is recommended for most users.
 It contains the current stable FEniCS binaries from official PPA.
-The download size is 2.4G.
-* `git`: This is for users looking for bleeding edge features.
-It contains the FEniCS binaries built from git source on a weekly basis.
-The download size is 2.6G for the first time and 1.0G for subsequent updates.
+* `dev`: This image provides the development version of FEniCS.
+It is for users looking for the latest features.
-* `dev`: This is for developers of FEniCS or users who want to study or modify the source code of FEniCS.
-This can also serve as a way to get the git version with a smaller download size.
-It contains all the dependencies and a script to build FEniCS.
-The download size is 1.7G.
+* `dev-env`: This image provides a development environment in which a user can install FEniCS.
+It provides the necessary dependencies for FEniCS, but does not provide the FEniCS libraries.

 `stable` is the default choice.
 To choose other version, edit the beginning of the script `fenics` and change `VERSION=stable`.